Ashokkumar-Programmer/BlueScope_Training/README.md

 Task 11 (29/01/2025) - Transform JSON data into XML, then send it to OpenAPI to receive the XML response then convert it into response JSON using FreeMarker Template.

 Task 12 (30/01/2025) - Mapping HTML data to JSON file using FreeMarker Template and acquire knowledge about new concets in FreeMarker Template Language

+Task 13 (31/01/2025) - Learning all built-in functions and do hands-on experience on all function in FreeMarker Template Language